Remap modifiers in Linux Desktop and Alacritty

 3. In the terminal emulator, Command+C/V works as usual, and Ctrl+C/V sends respective control codes, as usual

-I’m a simple man, and this is all I want, but Thy Voice From Above hath spoken: “thy shall not have comfort!!”
+I’m a simple man, and this is all I want, but Thy Voice From Above hath spoken: “lol no think again”

 Command+C/V for copy and paste